Frequently Asked Questions

 What are the benefits of using a mycorrhizal inoculant?

-What are the benefits and disadvantages of using a Chaos fungorum mycorrhiza mix over other products?
+What are the benefits of using MYCOCHAR over other products?

 Are there any plants not covered by your mixes?

-Almost all plants will benefit from the species in our mixes, however only trees are likely to produce edible mycorrhizal fungi – other plants, shrubs and a few trees such as yews (Taxus spp.), are unlikely to produce edible fungi (with the notable exception of the bearberry, Arctostaphyos uva-ursi).
-Apples, elms, ashes and some other fruit trees are likely only to associate with and produce morels (Morchella spp.), as well as other endomycorrhizae which do not produce mushrooms.
-Nut trees (hazels, sweet chestnuts etc) are generally ectomycorrhizal and are good candidates for producing edible mycorrhizal fungi.
+Almost all plants will benefit from at least some of species found in MYCOCHAR, however only trees are likely to produce edible mycorrhizal fungi.
+Other herbaceous plants, shrubs and a few trees such as yews (Taxus spp.), are unlikely to produce edible fungi, with some notable exceptions like bearberry (Arctostaphylos uva-ursi) which, unusually, has been found to associate with many ectomycorrhizal species.
+Apples, elms, ashes and some other fruit trees are likely only to associate with morels (Morchella spp.), as well as other endomycorrhizae which do not produce mushrooms.
+Nut trees (hazels, sweet chestnuts etc) and many of our native broadleaves are generally ectomycorrhizal and are good candidates for producing edible mycorrhizal fungi.
 A definitive list is difficult as there is much research still to be done on the precise range of mycorrhizal associations with certain tree species.
 Morels (Morchella spp.), for instance, have only been recently proven to be mycorrhizal and associate with apples, sycamores, ash trees, elm trees and an unknown number of other plants (including even non-woody plants, such as sunflowers, begonias and orchids).
 Wild apples have been cited as forming both endo and ectomycorrhizal relationships.
-However, even trees and plants unlikely to produce edible fungi will still benefit from association with some of the species in our mycorrhiza mixes.
+However, even trees and plants unlikely to produce edible fungi will still benefit from association with some of the species in our product.

 Which trees are best for encouraging edible mycorrhizal fungi?

 Some trees are more mycorrhizal than others – the trees with the highest number of fungal associations are beech, oak (each with around 2000 associations recorded), birch and pine (with around 1600 for each).
 Other good species for edible mycorrhizal associations include hazel and sweet chestnut.
-If mycorrhizal mushrooms are your primary goal, I recommend Norway spruce, as it associates with most of the best edible species and is very rapidly maturing.
+If mycorrhizal mushrooms are your primary goal, including some Norway spruce is a good choice, as it associates with most of the best edible species and is very rapidly maturing, making it one of the contributing factors to the legendary Scandinavian mushroom season!
 Fungi like a good organic, humus-rich soil, and are most active in the upper layers of the soil where there is good aeration.

-Can I use Chaos fungorum products on already established trees?
+Can I use MYCOCHAR on already established trees?

-There is no getting around the fact that mycorrhizal associations are best and easiest formed early on in a tree's life – one only has to compare the vigour of young tree seedlings at the edge of a healthy forest (where there are high numbers of mycorrhizae spores in the soil) to those planted in a bare field to understand the benefits of early contact with mycorrhizae.
-After a few years, even in bare field sites, some mycorrhizae should have found their way to your trees – however there is anecdotal evidence that inoculation of even established trees with desirable species (chanterelles, for example) can work in producing edible mushroom patches.
-Also, I get emails from people who have noticed a lack of fungal activity or a lack of vigour in established trees, are miles from the nearest woodland where mycorrhizal species may be fruiting, or simply want to increase the diversity of mycorrhizae in their soil – in these cases, it may be worth applying some of our mycorrhiza mixes to established trees.
-To apply the mix to already established trees, insert a fork gently into the root zone and slightly lever the soil upwards – this will create cracks and small air gaps in the soil.
-Remove the fork and wash a little of the granular mix down each of the holes with a little water.
-Heel the holes closed.
-Repeat at various points around the tree.
+There is no getting around the fact that mycorrhizal associations are best and easiest formed as early as possible in a tree's life – one only has to compare the vigour of young tree seedlings at the edge of a healthy forest (where there are high numbers of mycorrhizae spores in the soil) to those planted in a bare field to understand the benefits of early contact with mycorrhizae.
+MYCOCHAR is designed for application at planting time, but if you have trees which you are concerned aren’t doing well owing to low mycorrhizal activity, it may be worth applying some retrospectively.
+To do this, insert a garden fork gently into the root zone and slightly lever the soil upwards – this will create cracks and small air gaps in the soil.
+Remove the fork, sprinkle a little MYCOCHAR down each of the holes and wash it in with water.
+Heel the holes closed and repeat at various points around the tree / woodland.